 Through PEER, the ITR Hub leverages investments by other USG-supported agencies and private sector companies in scientific research and training in order to enhance the development priorities of USAID.
 USG-funded partners must be investigators who will contribute to the scientific merit and impact of PEER projects through expertise, skills, methodologies, laboratory access, and synergies with ongoing projects.

 The PEER program extends its reach across the U.S. science community to include the following partner agencies: NASA, NIH, NOAA, NSF, USDA Agricultural Research Service, USDA Forest Service, USDA National Institute of Food and Agriculture, USGS, and the Smithsonian Institution.
 This exciting opportunity expands the scope of research supported under PEER and creates more opportunities for cross-disciplinary and multi-sectoral research collaborations.
-The PEER application process begins with the submission of a pre-proposal.
-Selected pre-proposal applicants will be invited to submit full proposals around February 28, 2017, with the full proposal submission deadline being April 17, 2017.
 Role of the U.S. National Academies of Sciences, Engineering, and Medicine